 Rheumatic fever is a disease that may develop after an infection with group A streptococcus bacteria (such as strep throat or scarlet fever).
 It can...

 Strep throat is a disease that causes a sore throat (pharyngitis).
 It is an infection with a germ called group A streptococcus bacteria.

-Sydenham chorea is a major sign of acute rheumatic fever.
+Sydenham chorea is a major sign of acute RF.
 The person may currently or recently have had the disease.
-Sydenham chorea may be the only sign of rheumatic fever in some patients.
+Sydenham chorea may be the only sign of RF in some people.